-Students shall be free from unreasonable search and seizure of property as guaranteed by the 4th Amendment of the U. S. Constitution.
-This individual right is balanced by the school's responsibility to protect the health, safety, and welfare of others.
-School lockers are school property and may be subjected to search at any time, with or without reasonable suspicion.
+Students shall be free from unreasonable searches and seizure of property as guaranteed by the 4th Amendment of the U. S. Constitution.
+This individual right is balanced by the school's responsibility to protect the health, safety, and welfare of those in the school.